Universal Translation Services

 • What is the most influential body language skill?

-In meetings, the most powerful body language skill is touch.
+In meetings, touch is the most powerful body language skill.
 A firm handshake can tell people a lot about you.
 Touching someone on the shoulder or arm for a nanosecond can instantly create a bond with them.
 In video conferences, smiling and attentively listening to the speakers is the most influential body language skill.

 • What are the four types of body language?